sarangard/RShiny-BSVE/README.md

 This allows you to connect to the BSVE Data API with a developer account.
 You will need to get the API and Secret Keys from the developer site  under My Account -> Manage API Credentials and replace them below.
 Further details can be found [here](http://developer.bsvecosystem.net/wp/tutorials/api-documentation/)

-Enter this information in the `config.yaml` in the following format.
+Fill the following information in the `config.yaml` as follows,
 ```
 api_key : "API key"
 secret_key : "SECRET key"